Static Electricity in FIBCs: How to Avoid the Dangers of Storing Combustible Products

 Type C FIBC bulk bagsType C FIBC bulk bags, bulk bag, National Bulk Bag

-Type C bags, also known as conductive or ground-able bags are made from non-conductive polypropylene fabrics interwoven with conducting threads traditionally sewn in a grid pattern.
-These conducting threads must be electrically interconnected as well as connected to a designated ground during filling and discharging.
+Type C or conductive or groundable bags are made from non-conductive polypropylene fabrics interwoven with conducting threads.
+These threads must be connected to a designated ground during filling and emptying to safely dissipate static electricity.

 As with any operation, ensuring that the type C bag is grounded properly is subject to human error.
-A proper connection to the designated ground during filling and discharging is imperative to the safe use of type C bags.
-For safe and non-safe uses of type C bags, please see below:
+A proper connection to the designated ground during filling and discharging is imperative to safely using type C bags.

 • To transport flammable powders.

-• When flammable vapors, gases, or combustible dusts are present.
+• When flammable vapors, gases, or combustible dust are present.

-• When ground connection is not present or has become damaged.
+• When the ground connection is not present or damaged.

-• Resistance from any location bag to designated grounding point.
+• Resistance from any location of the bag to the designated grounding point.

 Type D FIBC bulk bags, bulk bag, Crohmiq, National Bulk BagType D FIBC bulk bags

-Type D bags such as Crohmiq™ bags are manufactured with fabric containing quasi-conductive yarns that safely dissipate static electricity into the atmosphere (as seen in the diagram to the left) via safe, low-energy corona discharge.
+Type D bags, such as Crohmiq™ bags, are manufactured with fabric containing quasi-conductive yarns that safely dissipate static electricity into the atmosphere (as seen in the diagram to the left) via safe, low-energy corona discharge.
 These quasi-conductive yarns in bags such as Crohmiq™ bags do not need to be interconnected.
-The use of type D bags eliminates the possibility of human error associated with the manufacturing and use of ground-able type C bags.
+Using type D bags eliminates the possibility of human error associated with the manufacturing and use of groundable type C bags.

-• When flammable vapors, gases or combustible dusts are present.
+• When flammable vapors, gases, or combustible dust are present.

-• When surface of bag is contaminated or coated with conductive material such as grease or flammable and or combustible materials.
+• When the bag's surface is contaminated with conductive materials like grease or flammable substances.

-For more information on types of bags, see our “Types of bags explained” page by clicking here.
-To speak with one of our experts to determine which type of bag is right for your application, click here to fill out our “Get Quote” contact form or call us at 1-888-237-4224.
+For more information on types of bags, visit the “Types of bags explained” page by clicking here.
+To speak with an expert to determine which type of bag is right for your application, click here to fill out the “Get Quote” form or just click here to chat with a bulk bag expert today!

 Thanks for reading!